Our Curriculum Offer

 Pupils will be able to access secondary school curriculum successfully and will have the essential skills and personal characteristics to support active participation; that enable them to express and articulate their faith, ideas and emotions in a variety of ways (verbal, written, artistically).
 They will be independent, self-aware and have the ability to form strong relationships that will enable them to become life long-learners and well-rounded citizens, who can make a positive contribution to our diverse and global society.
 They will have a secure knowledge of the Catholic faith and also two other world faiths, Islam and Judaism to ensure that they develop understanding, tolerance and compassion that will enable them to effectively engage in our diverse society.

-Please select the subject below to see the Curriculum Statements for that area:
+Please select the subject below to see the Curriculum Statements for that area and the progression for the subject area: